 MP4 is the most common and widely used file format for storing both audio and video content.
 You can easily play MP4 video files on a PC, Mac, TV, iPhone, Android, Xbox, PS5 and much more devices.
 However, there is no exact answer when it comes to playing MP4 on a DVD player.
 Some DVD players can play MP4 files from USB, while some can't do this.
 Sometimes, even if some DVD players are advertised to play mp4 but fail to play this format in practice.
 So, what's the matter?
 If you failed to play your MP4 files on DVD player, you'd better read this article carefully.
 Here we will explain the possible reasons and share you with 2 easy solutions to help you play MP4 video files on DVD player nicely.

-2. All standard DVD accept videos that conform to a certain resolution and BVOP settings.
+Parameters limits: All standard DVD player accepted videos that conform to a certain resolution and BVOP settings.
 For instance, a majority of DVD players limit import to a resolution of 720 by 756 or 720 by 480.
 While, if you got some MP4 files with greater than this, your DVD players will not have the capacity to play it.

 Broadly speaking, the major reason is caused by an unsupported video codec so that your DVD player can't play the MP4 file.
 MP4 is a container format which is able to contain audio and video using different codecs.
 Therefore, transcoding MP4 file is the most effective yet easiest solution recommended by us.
 Besides transcoding, you can also choose to burn MP4 to DVD for playing on your DVD player.
 Below are details about the 2 solutions.

-Solution 1: Converting MP4 Files for Playing on DVD Player
+Solution 1: Converting MP4 to DVD Player Supported Format

 The manual of a DVD player says it plays .mp4 file format on the USB, some users still failed to play MP4 on it.
 Why does it happen?
 This is probably because your MP4 is encoded with a codec that your DVD player doesn't support.
 As a container format, MP4 can hold multiple video and audio codecs in it.
 Due to codec incompatible issue, you may hear the audio but can't see video, or you may get neither audio nor video.
 An error massage may pop up saying unsupported file type.